Royal Tree Lodge is beautifully built on a small private reserve on the outskirts of Maun.

-Birdwatching: Royal Tree Lodge has a counted over 300 species here over the year, and the best time for birdwatching is the summer months (October to March) when the migrants arrive…also, keep an eye out for the cheeky hornbills at breakfast!See more ideas for Birdwatching in Botswana
+Birdwatching: Royal Tree Lodge has counted over 300 species here over the year, and the best time for birdwatching is the summer months (October to March) when the migrants arrive…also, keep an eye out for the cheeky hornbills at breakfast!See more ideas for Birdwatching in Botswana

-Walking: Royal Tree Lodge is a great lodge for stretching your legs.
-They have three walking trails which range from 30 minutes to 1 ½ hours.
-The trails are well marked and perfectly safe to explore on your own.
-There are waterholes for game viewing (provided that you approach quietly) and there's also a hide if you'd like to sit and take things easy.See more ideas for Walking in Botswana
+Walking: Royal Tree Lodge is a great lodge for some gentle walking in Botswana.
+The trails are well marked and perfectly safe to explore alone, with waterholes for game viewing and a hide if you'd like to sit and take things easy.See more ideas for Walking in Botswana

 Attitude towards children: All children are welcome.